riadath/obsidian_notes/Networking/Networking_Presentation_2/Paper Main Note.md

 #### How to select vehicles with the best image quality for training

 #### Models training time is strongly associated with model accuracy
-- The higher the local models accuracy the longer the
+- The higher the local models accuracy the longer the local iteration time and greater computational energy consumption.
+But the number of updates to the edge server will decrease so that the transmission energy consumption wi